 Unusually high or low lymphocyte counts may cause no signs, symptoms, or serious problems on their own.
 They can be the body’s normal response to an infection, inflammatory condition, or other unusual condition, and will return to normal levels after some time.

-If lymphocyte counts remain high or low over time, they could be a sign of a health condition and may be diagnosed as lymphocytopenia or lymphocytosis.
-These conditions can range from mild to severe, and their duration depends on what caused them.
+If lymphocyte counts remain high or low over time, they could be a sign of a health condition.
+These conditions can range from mild to severe, and how long they last depends on their cause.

-Treatment for abnormal levels of lymphocytes will depend on both the cause and severity and mild forms may not require any at all.
+Treatment for abnormal levels of lymphocytes will depend on both the cause and severity, and mild forms may not require any treatment at all.